 Based on preliminary experiments (extraction yield), a sample-to-solvent ratio of 1:10 was determined, and 50% ethanol was used for the extraction.
-The choice of 50% ethanol as the extraction solvent in this study was based on previous findings, where a 50% ethanol solution resulted in the highest total phenolic recovery from macroalgae compared to 30% and 70% ethanol solutions [25].
-Prior to extraction, the mixtures were stirred for 30 min at room temperature and stirred at 200 rpm.
+The choice of 50% ethanol as the extraction solvent in this study was based on previous findings, where a 50% ethanol solution resulted in the highest total phenolic recovery from large algae compared to 30% and 70% ethanol solutions [25].
+Prior to extraction, the mixtures were stirred for 30 minutes at room temperature with a stirring speed of 200 rpm.